technofocus-pte/AzAifndry-Agntsdepth/Labguides/Usecase 02/Usecase02.md

   If you do not have an account, please create one by visiting:
   https://github.com/signup

+**Important Note**
+In most regions, the resources we use may differ based on CloudSlice availability.
+As a result, the screenshots shown in the instructions may vary accordingly

 ## Task 1: Retrieve resource group name and location

 1. Open a browser go to +++https://portal.azure.com+++ and sign in with